-The new report follows up on a 2014 IEE report, “Energy Costs and Burdens in Vermont,” which found that approximately 1 in 5 Vermonters, or about 125,000, lived in fuel poverty—representing a 76 percent growth over the previous 13 years.
-The authors of “Low-Income Solar Ownership in Vermont” examine four categories of barriers: upfront capital costs; unsuitable housing; lack of information, time and trust; and existing incentives.
+First off, The new report follows up on a 2014 IEE report, “Energy Costs and Burdens in Vermont.”
+It found about 1 in 5 Vermonters (or about 125,000) lived in fuel poverty.
+That represents a 76 percent growth over the earlier 13 years.
+The authors of “Low-Income Solar Ownership in Vermont” examine four categories of barriers.
+They are: upfront capital costs; unsuitable housing; lack of information, time and trust; and existing incentives.

 a.
 Create low-income specific adders to net-metering projects.

 b.
-Reversal or modification of harmful 2017 changes to net-metering, including the punitive REC adjuster.
+Reversal or change of harmful 2017 changes to net-metering, including the punitive REC adjuster.

 b.
 Support existing financing programs with increased access to loan guarantees and funding sources.

 a.
-Collaboration with community partners, utilities and providers is necessary to create a successful program that is promoted statewide.
+Collaboration with community partners, utilities and providers is necessary to create a successful program that promoting statewide.

 b.
-Identify and inform targeted demographic based on volunteer answer to one question on state tax return.
+Identify and tell targeted demographic based on volunteer answer to one question on state tax return.

 c.
-Motivate citizens to inform neighbors on ways to save money and stay warm.
+Motivate citizens to tell neighbors on ways to save money and stay warm.

-“Vermont has an opportunity to advance its energy and climate goals, strengthen the economy, and assist those with the highest energy burden,” Jones said.
-“We can bring the benefits of solar ownership to a larger portion of the population by creating market-specific incentives, leveraging that investment through financing, and informing them of opportunities.”
+“Vermont has an opportunity to advance its energy and climate goals, strengthen the economy, and aid those with the highest energy burden,” Jones said.
+“We can bring the benefits of solar ownership to a larger part of the population by creating market-specific incentives, leveraging that investment through financing, and informing them of opportunities.”